Rezart Taçi

-Biography
+Career

-Rezart Taçi was born and raised in Tirana, Albania.
-In 1998, he began a career in the trading industry of finished oil products where he worked to establish his name.
-Mr. Taçi has established a portfolio of companies in energy and media.
-In 2003 Taçi established Taçi Oil International Trading and Supply Company Sh.A (Taçi Oil).
-At its inception the company had only six employees and leased storage facilities in Shëngjin, Lezhë, a port on the northern coast of Albania.
-Later, Taçi Oil acquired this facility and expanded operations with additional tankers and added facilities in the port of Durrës.
-The combined storage for the two facilities is over 80,000 cubic meters and expanding.
+Taçi was born and raised in Ersekë, Albania.
+In 1998, he began his career in the trading industry of finished oil products, where he established his reputation.
+He has built a portfolio of companies in the energy and media sectors.
+In 2003, Taçi established Taçi Oil International Trading and Supply Company Sh.A (Taçi Oil).
+At its inception, the company employed six people and leased storage facilities in Shëngjin, Lezhë, a port on the northern coast of Albania.
+Later, Taçi Oil acquired the facility and expanded operations with additional tankers and facilities at the Port of Durrës.
+The combined storage capacity of the two facilities exceeds 80,000 cubic meters and continues to expand.
 In 2004, Taçi established Anika Enterprises S.A.
-(ANIKA), a Switzerland-based company acting as the trading arm of Taçi Oil, to support his operations and expand his international partnerships.
-In 2006, Taçi established KUID Sh.p.k (KUID) in order to expand into the retail sector of refined products.
-The company began by operating 29 petrol stations.
-By 2009 the network of petrol stations had expanded to 84.
-As of 2012 there were over 300 Taçi Oil petrol stations and 1400 employees.
+(ANIKA), a company based in Switzerland that acts as the trading arm of Taçi Oil to support operations and expand international partnerships.
+In 2006, Taçi established KUID Sh.p.k (KUID) to expand into the retail sector of refined products.
+The company began operating 29 petrol stations, expanding to 84 stations by 2009.
+As of 2012, there were over 300 Taçi Oil petrol stations and 1,400 employees.
 In 2008, Taçi participated in the international tender for the privatization of Albanian Refining and Marketing of Oil Sh.A (ARMO).
-Taçi was awarded the tender and acquired 85% of the shares of ARMO.
-In 2013 Taçi Oil sold 80% of the assets of ARMO, the oil refining business to Heaney Assets Corporation, an Azerbaijan corporation.
+He was awarded the tender and acquired 85% of the shares of ARMO.
+In 2013, Taçi Oil sold 80% of the assets of ARMO, the oil refining business, to Heaney Assets Corporation, a company based in Azerbaijan.